-For example, yellow mustard algae has a light yellowish/green look just like pollen.
+For example, yellow mustard algae have a light yellowish/green look just like pollen.
 The difference is where it collects.
 Pollen will float on the top of the hot tub.
 Algae, on the other hand, will often stick to the sides and even the bottom.
-If it is floating at the top of your hot tub, and you notice that some is picked up by your filtration system, then chances are you have a pollen problem.
+If it is floating at the top of your hot tub, and you notice that some are picked up by your filtration system, then chances are you have a pollen problem.

-Keeping the pH level in this range helps prevent recreational water illnesses and infections, such as diarrhea, gastrointestinal, skin, ear, respiratory, eye, neurologic and wound infections.
+Keeping the pH level in this range helps prevent recreational water illnesses and infections, such as diarrhea, and gastrointestinal, skin, ear, respiratory, eye, neurologic, and wound infections.
 Also, be sure to shock the water with 1/2 cup of Spa Shock.
 Do not use more spa shock than is recommended, as an overdose of spa shock will damage the finish or spa cover.
 Then add sanitizer.

 If you have questions about hot tub maintenance on Long Island, New York, contact The Hot Tub Factory today by filling out our contact form or calling 631-468-8827.